 Free trading tools and resources

 Remember, you should have some trading experience and knowledge before you decide to trade in an inflation environment.
 You should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader.
+CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader.

 Our demo account is a great place for you to learn more about leveraged trading, and you’ll be able to get an intimate understanding of how CFDs work – as well as what it’s like to trade with leverage – before risking real capital.
 For this reason, a demo account with us is a great tool for investors who are looking to make a transition to leveraged trading.